mightyleader/Multipeer_Talk/presentation.md

 *bridges across interfaces*

-can send data as *blob, resource or stream*
+can send data as *blob, URL or stream*

-^ can send data as *blob, resource or stream* which we'll look at in the Code section
+^ can send data as *blob, URL or stream* which we'll look at in the Code section

 ---
 #[fit]Multipeer networking...